bloominstituteoftechnology/Precourse/Lesson4-JS-III/homework/README.md

 	* for in loop
 	* Dot notation vs bracket notation

-2. Install dependencies using `npm install`.
-Run tests using `npm test`.

-3. Make the tests pass!
+2. From the top level of your `Precourse` folder, run `npm run test:JSIII` to run the automated tests.
+You will fill out the functions in `homework.js` to make the tests pass.

 #### Congratulations on finishing Homework #3!